defendthehoneypot/NamingConvention/README.md

 | -------------------- | ----------------------------------------------------------------------------------------------------------- |
 1 | <b>First Initial.</b>  This position should be the first name initial.
 2-X | <b>Last Name.</b>  These positions should be the last name.
-X | This position will use a “.” to delaminate the different positions X-X | <b>Admin Function.</b>  These last two characters indicate what administrative function the account is used for.</br>wk - Workstation Administrator</br>sv - Server Administrator</br>dc - Domain Administrator</br>nd - Network Administrator e.g. router/switch account</br>admin - Security appliance Administrator
+X | This position will use a “.” to delimit the different positions X-X | <b>Admin Function.</b>  These last two characters indicate what administrative function the account is used for.</br>wk - Workstation Administrator</br>sv - Server Administrator</br>dc - Domain Administrator</br>nd - Network Administrator e.g. router/switch account</br>admin - Security appliance Administrator

 Example Client Administrator account name